 Following O.E.
 Aultman's death in 1954, his son Glen Aultman operated the studio until his death in 2000.
 History Colorado purchased Aultman Studio negatives from Glen Aultman during the 1960s.
 Glen Aultman later donated additional materials including photographs, studio equipment, and furniture.

-Glass plate negatives from the Aultman Studio Collection are conditionally available for research use in the Hart Research Library.
-Requests to view glass negatives in the Library must be made at least two weeks in advance by contacting email@example.com.
+Glass plate negatives from the Aultman Studio Collection are conditionally available for research use in the Stephen H. Hart Research Center.
+Requests to view glass negatives must be made at least one month in advance by contacting email@example.com.
 Permission to view and handle glass negatives is dependent on the approval of the Curator of Photography, as well as on the condition of the negatives, size of the request, and staff availability to retrieve the requested items.
 Broken negatives, negatives with flaking or damaged emulsion, and negatives larger than 8"x10" are not available for research.